lapeninns/Old-Crown-Girton/MOTION_REMOVAL_CHANGELOG.md

-Motion Removal: /menu, /about, /events, /contact
+Motion Removal: /menu, /about, /events, /contact, /, /tos, /privacy-policy, /blog (+ posts)

 Summary
 - Eliminated all CSS/JS animation and motion on the four routes.
 Layout, spacing and interactivity preserved; state changes are now instant.